emb-riscv/specs-markdown/exceptions-and-interrupts.md

 This will trigger the exception return mechanism, which will pop the context from the stack and return from the interrupt/exception.

+## The HANDLER_RETURN pattern

 The special HANDLER_RETURN pattern is an 'all-1' for the given xlen with some bits used to differentiate contexts.
 Since the RISC-V microcontroller profile reserves a slice at the very end of the memory space (0xF...), and this slice has the execute permissions removed, it does not create any confusion.

+This value is generated at exception entrance and is stored in the return address register (`ra`).

-The HANDLER_RETURN pattern:
+The HANDLER_RETURN pattern bits:

 | Bits | Value | Description |
 |:-----|:------|-------------|